I.J. Berthe Hess

-I.J.
-Berthe Hess (4 November 1925 - 6 April 1996) was a French-born painter recognized for having created the Bertisme technique, which involves the "sculpting" by brush of great quantities of oil paint on canvas.
+I. J. Berthe Hess (4 November 1925 - 6 April 1996) was a French-born painter recognized for having created the Bertisme technique, which involves the "sculpting" by brush of great quantities of oil paint on canvas.

 Early life

-I.J.
-Berthe Hess was born Berthe Isapow on 4 November 1925 in Belleville, Paris, France to Russian parents, Joseph and Chaja Isapow, who owned a leather factory and had four other children.
+Hess was born Berthe Isapow on 4 November 1925 in Belleville, Paris, France to Russian parents, Joseph and Chaja Isapow, who owned a leather factory and had four other children.
 On her father's side, she is related to Igor Stravinsky, the Russian composer.

 In 1933, when Berthe was eight years of age, they moved to the Porte des Lilas.
-During the second world war, their house was used by partisans and resistants, and Berthe was engaged in delivering messages to Resistance Leader, Jean Moulin.
+During the second world war, their house was used by partisans and resistants, and Berthe was engaged in delivering messages to French Resistance leader, Jean Moulin.

 At the age of 24, she met a 21-year-old British citizen, Adolph Hess.
-They married immediately and in 1951, she gave birth to a daughter, the dancer and choreographer Mauricette Fortunée Hess, who later give birth to the singer, musician and graphic novel author, Sol Hess.
+They married immediately and in 1951, she gave birth to a daughter, the dancer and choreographer Mauricette Fortunée Hess, mother of singer, musician and graphic novel author, Sol Hess.